lcooke238/cs262/proj/engineering_notebook.md

 \help, \logout, and \quit should be relatively intuitive. \list is new to this program; it enumerates every file for which the currently-logged-in user has permissions for.
 These are the files this user will always receive the newest version of, no matter which computer or terminal they use to log in to our service.
 Regardless, if our software is deemed unsatisfactory somehow, \delete allows you to log out and take your files with you so they disappear from the server-end (provided nobody else has permissions for them; more on that in a moment.)

-One command you notice may be missing is the promised \share; all in due time!
-You may gripe regardless that this looks like a less-featured client interface than that which we had for our first and third design exercises.
+You may gripe that this looks like a less-featured client interface than that which we had for our first and third design exercises.
 In truth, however, the client interface for this program is just filigree; the heart of the program and the real meat of the functionality happens automatically, either in response to local modifications or at timed intervals, none of which involves (nor should it involve) direct user interaction via the terminal.

 #### Replication, Persistence
 Second, we make good on our promise to realize the design optimizations explored in the third design exercise in our own project.